| CULTURE:

 is carefully simulated and most if not all of the intrusive competition is excluded.

-Religious groups however, have assiduously permeated the local cultural forms
+Religious and political groups however, have assiduously permeated the local cultural forms

-So powerful is this cultural nurture of religious beliefs,
+So powerful is this cultural nurture, that fanatical prejudice

 whatever that might mean.

-be an in-group which constrains the thinking and actions of its members.
+A culture tends to be a social in-group which constrains the thinking and actions of its members.

 mechanism of preventing the propagation of the spores of the other culture.